 These surge rates work differently than the old surge, so they require different strategies.
 A few weeks ago during a particularly busy Saturday night, I significantly increased what I would typically earn in such an evening using these strategies.
 The good news is they are relatively simple to understand.

 Flat rate/penny surge is plentiful so far as well as decent consecutive ride bonuses.
 How long will it last?
 No one knows, but after adjusting my strategies somewhat, I was able to achieve stellar results.
 You will get out of this gig what you put into it!

 Stay with One App

 Because it has brought surge back to my market where we previously had none, I’m currently in favor of these new surge methods – even though I still miss the old method.
 But all three of them have one thing in common: they give you an incentive to stay online with the platform in question.
-(I’m pretty sure this was actually the primary reason behind how the new surge system works.)

 If you know your next ride on Uber is going to pay an extra five dollars, it gives you a five dollar incentive to not take the ride that Lyft is offering you without the right bonus.
 This means that I find myself turning on the other app much less often that I used to.

 This is even more true of the consecutive trip offer.
 If you have already given two out of three rides, you might be throwing away several free dollars by taking a ride on a different service.
 This is especially true if you are stacking a consecutive ride bonus with a surge bonus.